dequi/eventghost-general-PluginDatabase/README.md

 This is an attempt to create a list of [EventGhost](https://github.com/EventGhost/EventGhost) plugins that were posted to the [EventGhost forum](http://www.eventghost.org/forum).

->> Note: None of this code is my own work, credit goes to all dedicated people on the [EventGhost forum](http://www.eventghost.org/forum), and the authors of each plugin.
+> Note: None of the plugin code is my own work, credit goes to all dedicated people on the [EventGhost forum](http://www.eventghost.org/forum), and the authors of each plugin.

 ## Why ?